jfrog/project-examples/jenkins-examples/pipeline-examples/scripted-examples/README.md

 * The [maven-example](maven-example) resolves dependencies, deploys artifacts and publishes build-info to Artifactory for a Maven build.
 * The [npm-container-example](npm-container-example) demonstrates how to run npm in a Docker container.
 * The [npm-example](npm-example) resolves dependencies, deploys artifacts and publishes build-info to Artifactory for a npm build.
+* The [nuget-example](nuget-example) resolves dependencies and publishes build-info to Artifactory for a NuGet build.
 * The [promotion-example](promotion-example) demonstrates how to promote a build in Artifactory.
 * The [props-example](props-example) demonstrates setting/deleting properties on artifacts in Artifactory.
 Also downloads and uploads files to Artifactory with properties, while using a placeholder when downloading.
 * The [props-single-file-example](props-single-file-example) is the same as the [props-example](props-example), but has the specs embedded inside the Groovy script.